University of Douai: Faculty of Medicine (1562–1793)

-The Faculty of Medicine in Douai, though overshadowed by more renowned institutions, was advanced for its time.
-It boasted a medical anatomical theater as early as 1700.
-Notable figures associated with the faculty include Amé Bourdon in surgery and anatomy, Michel Brisseau in ophthalmology, and Jean-Baptiste Lestiboudois in medicine and botany, reflecting the breadth of its teachings.
+The Faculty of Medicine in Douai was advanced for its time.
+It had a medical anatomical theater as early as 1700.
+Notable figures associated with the faculty include Amé Bourdon in surgery and anatomy, Michel Brisseau in ophthalmology, and Jean-Baptiste Lestiboudois in medicine and botany.

 In 1805, a school of medicine was established in Lille as the successor to the school of surgery founded there in 1705.
 This new institution overshadowed medical education in Douai and is now part of the University of Lille.

 Faculties of the modern University of Douai

 Faculty of sciences (1808–1815)

 A Faculty of Sciences was re-established in Douai in 1808.
 However, higher education in the sciences later shifted to Lille, where a Faculty of Sciences was inaugurated by Louis Pasteur.
-Today, its legacy is part of the University of Lille.

 Faculty of Law (1854–1887)

 The Faculty of Law in Douai was moved to Lille in 1887.
-Its legacy is now part of the University of Lille.

 Faculty of literature (1808–1815, 1854–1887)

 A Faculty of Literature was re-established in 1808 and transferred to Lille in 1887.
-Its legacy is now part of the University of Lille.

 Influence of the University of Douai

 Dissemination of printed knowledge

 Douai was a prominent center of neo-Latin literature.

-It was known not only for its intellectual activity but also for its many master printers, who played a key role in the dissemination of knowledge, primarily in Latin but also in French, across the Southern Netherlands.
+It was known not only for its intellectual activity but also for its many master printers, who was involved in the dissemination of knowledge, primarily in Latin but also in French, across the Southern Netherlands.